Multi-PeV Signals from a New Astrophysical Neutrino Flux Beyond the Glashow Resonance

 For either scenario, we deduce a harder, higher-energy astrophysical neutrino flux than previously measured is more likely present.
-A tau track traversing the $\sim\,$1~km detector without decaying would imply a much-higher parent neutrino energy, and give an unexpected window into astrophysical neutrinos at energies of $\sim\!100$~PeV.
-We also address differences in both the energy spectrum and angular distribution of tau and muon events and discuss implications for outstanding problems in cosmic-ray and neutrino physics.
+A tau track traversing the $\sim$1~km detector without decaying would imply a much-higher parent neutrino energy, and give an unexpected window into astrophysical neutrinos at $\sim$100~PeV.
+We address differences in the energy spectrum and angular distribution of tau and muon events and discuss implications for outstanding problems in UHECR and neutrino physics.

-{\bf Super-Glashow Fluxes:} The neutrino spectrum from $pp$ scattering roughly traces that of the proton spectrum within the source.
-Spectra from $p\gamma$ scattering, set principally by protons and target photons above the photopion threshold, tend to be hard prior to being broken and/or cutoff.